 Abatement and re-engagement is a provision within the Firefighters' Pension Schemes that enables a retired member of the pension scheme to be re-employed.
 This means that the pensioner receives their commutation (lump sum) upon retirement.
 Pensioners who are re-engaged following their retirement are subject to the Abatement Rules under the terms of the relevant pension scheme.
 This requires that the current pension plus current pay cannot be more than pay on retirement, so any excess is abated (reduced).
-The former Chief Fire Officer was re-employed under the abatement and re-engagement rules of the 1992 Fire Fighters Pension Scheme in February 2010 under these rules.
 In 2019 the Fire and Rescue Authority determined that the Service will not reappoint Principal Officers after retirement to their previous, or a similar, post save for in exceptional circumstances when such a decision is necessary in the interests of public safety.
 Any such appointment must be transparent, justifiable and time limited.